Blackbaud: History

 Blackbaud successfully completed its initial public offering in 2004.
 Sixteen months later, in November 2005, Marc Chardon replaced Sywolski as Blackbaud CEO.
 Chardon had previously served as chief financial officer of Microsoft's information worker group, which developed Microsoft Office among other products.

 Blackbaud acquired Campagne Associates in 2006.
 The company added both Target Software and Target Analysis Group in 2007.
 Target Software developed large-scale database management solutions, while the Target Analysis Group focused primarily on data mining for nonprofits.
 Later that year, Blackbaud also acquired eTapestry, an online donor management tool.

 Blackbaud acquired Kintera in 2008.
 In 2012, the company acquired Convio.

 In early 2013, Blackbaud announced that CEO Marc Chardon would leave the company by the end of that year.
 Anthony Boor became Blackbaud's interim CEO in August 2013.
 Boor joined Blackbaud as the company's chief financial officer in 2011.
 He was credited with leading Blackbaud's acquisition of Convio.

-Michael Gianoni was named the new president and CEO for Blackbaud in November 2013.
+Mike Gianoni was named the new president and CEO for Blackbaud in November 2013.

 Blackbaud acquired MicroEdge in 2014 for $160 million.
 MicroEdge was a software provider to foundations, with about 2,000 customers.

 In October 2017, Blackbaud completed a £95m, about $127.4 million, purchase of JustGiving.

 In April 2018, Blackbaud acquired Reeher, a St. Paul, Minnesota-based predictive modeling platform for colleges and universities, for $40 million.

 In January 2019, Blackbaud acquired YourCause, a software as a service (SaaS) provider focused on increasing corporate giving and volunteering for nonprofits and causes.

+In 2022, Blackbaud acquired the education and social impact tech firm EverFi for $750 million.

 Cyber attack

 In May 2020, Blackbaud fell victim to a cyber attack.
 Customer data was stolen, and Blackbaud paid the criminals a ransom in exchange for "credible confirmation" that the stolen data was deleted.
 Over 100 customers were affected, including at least twenty universities and charities based in the United Kingdom, the United States, the Netherlands and Canada.
-Blackbaud externally disclosed the incident in July 2020, weeks after, the company learned about the attack.
+Blackbaud externally disclosed the incident in July 2020, weeks after the company learned about the attack.
 Blackbaud received criticism for paying the hackers' ransom and its delay in disclosing the attack, as large data breaches must be reported to data authorities within 72 hours of learning about an incident under European General Data Protection Regulations.
 In a September 29, 2020 Form 8-K filing, Blackbaud CFO Tony Boor admitted, contrary to earlier claims, that customer "bank account information, social security numbers, usernames and/or passwords" were compromised.